Hyscop/hyscop-website/README.md

 - Primary colors: `#F1EFEC` (light cream), `#D4C9BE` (warm beige), `#123458` (navy blue), `#030303` (near black)
 - Dark mode colors are also customizable

-### Adding Projects

-To add projects to your portfolio, modify the projects section by adding additional project cards with:

-- Project title
-- Description
-- Technologies used
-- Links to GitHub/live demo
-- Screenshot or image

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.